ftwfff/echo-serv/README.md

 echo server
 ===========

-Simple echo server and client module for the linux kernel.
-Part of my master's thesis, to better understand the working of the kernel and explore the ways of how to develop a kernel module.
+Simple echo server module for the linux kernel.
+Part of my master's thesis, to better understand the working of linux kernel modules and how to develop them.

 Current functionality
 ---------------------

-- TCP connections
+- TCP and UDP server and client module working
-- Server listens on port 2325, accepts one connection at a time
-- Server will return all data it receives
-- Client connects to server and periodically sends message and waits for reply
 - Uses blocking sockets, MUST change asap